-If loss of power occurs at altitude, trim the aircraft for best gliding angle 76 KIAS (Air Cond. off) and look for a suitable field.
+If loss of power occurs at altitude, trim the aircraft for best gliding angle (73 KIAS) and look for a suitable field.
 If measures taken to restore power are not effective, and if time permits, check your charts for airports in the immediate vicinity; it may be possible to land at one if you have sufficient altitude.
 If possible, notify the FAA by radio of your difficulty and intentions.
 If another pilot or passenger is aboard, let him help.

 When you have located a suitable field, establish a spiral pattern around this field.
 Try to be at 1000 feet above the field at the downwind position, to make a normal landing approach.
-When the field can easily be reached, slow to 66 KIAS with flaps down for the shortest landing.
+When the field can easily be reached, slow to 63 KIAS for the shortest landing.
 Excess altitude may be lost by widening your pattern, using flaps or slipping, or a combination of these.